How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Additionally, because the runtime library is statically linked, it may not receive updates or bug fixes provided by the compiler or the operating system.
 If a vulnerability or issue is discovered in the runtime library, the application will need to be recompiled and redeployed with an updated version of the runtime library to address it.

 The alternative to the "/MT" option is the "Multi-threaded DLL (/MD)" option, which links the code with a dynamic version of the runtime library.
 This means that the application relies on separate DLL files for the runtime library, which can be shared among multiple applications.
 The advantage of this approach is smaller executable file sizes and reduced memory usage, but it requires the presence of the appropriate runtime library DLLs on the target system.

+# Understanding the DWORD Data Type in C++

+The DWORD data type is a fundamental type in the Windows API, which stands for "double word."
+It is defined as an unsigned 32-bit integer.
+In C++, it is typically represented using the DWORD alias defined in the <Windows.h> header file.

+The DWORD data type is commonly used in Windows programming to represent various types of information, such as handles, error codes, flags, and memory addresses.
+It provides a range of values from 0 to 4,294,967,295 (2^32 - 1) and is useful for storing and manipulating values that require a 32-bit unsigned integer representation.

+In the provided code snippet, the DWORD data type is used in the function declaration for ServiceMain.
+The ServiceMain function is a callback function typically used in Windows service applications.
+It is called by the system when the service is started.
+The DWORD parameter argc represents the number of command-line arguments passed to the service, and LPWSTR* argv represents the array of Unicode command-line arguments.

+The DWORD data type plays an essential role in Windows programming and allows for efficient manipulation and representation of 32-bit unsigned values.
+It is important to ensure proper usage and handling of DWORD variables to maintain compatibility and integrity in Windows applications.